International Payments Framework

+Overview

 IPF creates rules, processes, and inter-member agreements that allow IPF's members to minimize the cost of cross-border payments.
 Its members include the United States Federal Reserve and other central banks, as well as other payments industry entities such as financial institutions and ACH operators.

+Comparison

 IPF is similar to the Single Euro Payments Area (SEPA) in that both initiatives aim to facilitate international payments, base their standards on ISO 20022, and involve mostly banks as their main participants.